ilatvala/ruuvigw/README.md

 ![ruuvigw picture](https://user-images.githubusercontent.com/2929136/115986648-eab20480-a5b9-11eb-98be-b840e62dc9c1.png)
 Ruuvi gateway with InfluxDB and Grafana.
 Works with https://ruuvi.com/ tags.
 Tested to work at least with Raspberry Pi 4 and BananaPi m2 zero (installed as root).

-BananaPi m2 zero had much better reception with the external antenna.
-Should work with other ARM v7 also.
+Tested also with Raspberry Pi Zero 2 W, and that worked ok.

-On Raspberry Pi, install https://www.raspberrypi.org/downloads/
-On Banana Pi zero, install https://www.armbian.com/bananapi-m2-zero/  (used Armbian Buster)
+On Raspberry Pi, install https://www.raspberrypi.org/downloads/  (ctrl+shift+x for custom config, like wifi) On Banana Pi zero, install https://www.armbian.com/bananapi-m2-zero/  (used Armbian Buster)

 Then run: